ogecko/alpaca-benro-polaris/docs/nina.md

 # Using Nina with Benro Polaris
 ## 1. Capturing Images
-The Benro Polaris App does a great job controling your camera to take sequences of images for panoramas, time-lapse, and astro-photography.
-It exposes many of the camera features and makes them easy to setup and use.
-Unfortunately it doesn't stretch and process images, show RAW files, or make it easy to customise file names or copy them off for stacking.
+The Benro Polaris App does a great job controlling your camera to take sequences of images for panoramas, time-lapse, and astrophotography.
+It exposes many camera features and makes them easy to setup and use.
+Unfortunately, it doesn't stretch or process images, show RAW files, or make it easy to customize file names or copy them off for stacking.

-If you want to go beyond the native app, there are a range of software options that provide more tailored control of your camera for Astrophotography.
+If you want to go beyond the native app, several software options provide more tailored control of your camera, especially for astrophotography.
 Some include:

 * [BackyardEOS](https://www.otelescope.com/store/category/2-backyardeos/) (no mount control)
 * [APT](https://www.astrophotography.app/) - Astro Photography Tool (paid, ASCOM support)